 I decided to focus on this model this week as a friend has just had a baby, and it’s Mother’s Day in America this weekend.
 I’ve made this origami baby buggy from a one dollar bill, with using one cent pieces for the wheels.
 As the wheels are not paper and they are stuck on with double-sided tape, it’s only partly an origami model.
-I tend to be quite purist about what I fold, but I wanted to include it anyway because it’s cute!
+I tend to be quite purist about what I fold, but I wanted to include the origami stroller anyway because it’s cute!
 It’s designed by Dominik Meissner.

-Folding the Model
+Folding the Origami Stroller Model

-I’m giving this an intermediate rating – not because it is difficult to fold (it isn’t), but because it should ideally be made out of a bank note.
-It’s pretty easy to make out of an ordinary piece of paper, but bank notes don’t fold well and the patterns on the paper make it difficult to see the creaselines, even though they do look good in the end.
+I’m giving this an intermediate rating – not because it is difficult to fold (it isn’t), but because it should ideally be made out of a banknote.
+It’s pretty easy to make out of an ordinary piece of paper, but banknotes don’t fold well and the patterns on the paper make it difficult to see the creaselines, even though they do look good in the end.
 If you think about it, this isn’t surprising.
 Currency is designed to be hard wearing and it has to be reasonably resistant to creasing.
 In a way, bank notes behave more like fabric than paper when you fold them.

-Instructions for the Origami Baby Buggy
+Origami Baby Buggy Instructions